lenh0205/AspSample/Features/Security/AspNet_Auth/Authentication/Overview.md

 // "JwtBearerDefaults" là của thư viện "Microsoft.AspNetCore.Authentication.JwtBearer"

-// "CookieAuthenticationDefaults.AuthenticationScheme" is a predefined constant with clarity and consistency for default name of the cookie authentication scheme; it value is just a string "Cookies"
+// "CookieAuthenticationDefaults.AuthenticationScheme" is a predefined constant with clarity and consistency for default name of the cookie authentication scheme;
-// so we could provide a different name when calling ".AddCookie()"
+// -> it value is just a string "Cookies"; so we could provide a different name when calling ".AddCookie()"
-// Ex: we can config ".AddCookie("MyCustomCookieScheme", ...)" and add "[Authorize(AuthenticationSchemes = "MyCustomCookieScheme")]" to action to use it
+// -> Ex: we can config ".AddCookie("MyCustomCookieScheme", ...)" and add "[Authorize(AuthenticationSchemes = "MyCustomCookieScheme")]" to action to use it

 // "options => builder.Configuration.Bind("JwtSettings", options))"
 // -> get configuration settings from our application's configuration sources - like "appsettings.json"